turingschool/curriculum/source/projects/contact_manager.markdown

 Run the migrations:

 {% terminal %}
-$ bundle exec rake db:migrate db:test:prepare
+$ bundle exec rake db:migrate
 {% endterminal %}

 Run the tests again.
-They're still not passing.
+The failing test is still failing and there are now 17 pending tests.
+Let's stay focused on the failure.

 #### Setting Relationships